SkrideOne/cx/rust_docs/parallelism_handbook.md

-# Parallelism and Concurrency in Rust Nightly 1.90 — Best‑Practice Methodology 2025
+# Parallelism and Concurrency in Rust Nightly 1.91 — Best‑Practice Methodology 2025

-Rust 1.90 nightly (July–Aug 2025) continues to build on Rust’s “fearless concurrency” model.
+Rust 1.91 nightly (July–Aug 2025) continues to build on Rust’s “fearless concurrency” model.
 It offers thread‑safe ownership, type‑checked lifetimes and best‑in‑class async/await to make concurrent and parallel programs both safe and fast.
+Compared with 1.90, nightly 1.91 brings small improvements such as safe non‑pointer intrinsics and predictable container capacity【684066008670463†L134-L140】, but the core concurrency primitives remain unchanged.
 This manual consolidates current best practices for using Rust’s concurrency primitives, the Tokio and Rayon ecosystems and related crates, focusing on quality, performance and predictability.
 Each section cites official documentation or authoritative community resources.

 ---